Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Battery electric vehicles (BEVs) are powered by electric motors and don’t rely on gas at all.
 Because the engines and battery packs are quite large and expensive, the costs of BEVs are typically high, though prices have been falling in recent years.

-You’ll most certainly save money on fuel: On average, the cost of electricity is much less than the price of gas.
+A BEV will certainly save you money on fuel: On average, the cost of electricity is much less than the price of gas.
 However, this comes with a trade-off — very few electric cars have the range to travel long distances without frequent recharging.
-As of 2018, the median range for BEVs is 125 miles, according to the US Department of Energy.
-But if you’re willing to pay for a luxury vehicle, you could get a range well above 200 miles.
+As of 2019, the median range for BEVs is 386 km, according to the Canada Energy Regulator.
+But if you’re willing to pay for a luxury vehicle, you could get a range well above 500 km.

 While BEVs used to be best for city drivers or those with short commutes, the market has expanded to encompass drivers with slightly longer commutes — although those who have to drive long distances daily may still want to stick with a hybrid.